 Last but not least have a brilliant but manageable menu.
 Too big and you’ll either exhaust your team or resort to a dreaded microwave to cope.
 Too small and you’ll please no one.
 Did you know that the number of vegans in the UK has increased by 360% in the last year?
 True, they will still be a very small minority of potential customers, but just one in a family or party group means that all the others may go elsewhere with them.
 Have a vegan option.

 Alongside great customer service, the quality of your cuisine counts most of all.
-Make sure you have a great chef in the team and do what it takes to hold on to them.
+Make sure you have a great chef on the team and do what it takes to hold on to them.
 All the other factors in this list will enable you to survive.
 But you want more than that don’t you?
-Great food and a convivial atmosphere will ensure that you and your business don’t just survive but truly thrive.
+Great food, a convivial atmosphere and a tight rein on expenses will ensure that you and your business don’t just survive but truly thrive.

 Image: Cafe open via Shutterstock